Inflight smoking: Other

 Australia banned smoking on domestic flights from 1 December 1987, on international flights within Australian airspace from 1 September 1990, and from 1 July 1996 banned smoking on all Australian international flights.

+Smoking is strictly prohibited on all commercial flights in Brazil.
+This applies to all domestic and international flights, and includes traditional cigarettes, cigars, and electronic smoking devices (vapes).

 Iran's state-owned Iran Air, banned smoking on domestic and international flights taking less than 4 hours and a half, in 21 October 2000.

 Cuba’s state-owned Cubana banned smoking on international flights in 2014.

 China banned smoking on domestic flights in 1983.
 In 1993, China announced that all flights would be smoke-free by January 1995.
 Both 1983 and 1993 bans only applied to passengers smoking in the cabin, while pilots were allowed to smoke in the cockpit.
-A total ban of inflight smoking was announced in October 2017, and individual airlines were given two more years before a cockpit ban was to take effect; however, this concession was scrapped in January 2019 following incidents that triggered safety concerns.
+A total ban of inflight smoking was announced in October 2017, and individual airlines were given two more years before a cockpit ban was to take effect; however, this concession was scrapped in January 2019 following incidents that triggered safety concerns and announced penalties for crew members who violate the rule.
+Depending on whether it is their first or repeated offence, pilots who are caught breaking this rule may face a suspension of up to 36 months.